 Even if you e-file (and you should definitely consider it), filing your own taxes involves a lot of papers.

 To complete your federal income tax return, you need important documents that create a picture of your financial situation.
-From forms that show how much income you received in 2017 to receipts that verify charitable contributions you made, these documents will affect how much tax you’ll owe and how much refund you may receive.
+From forms that show how much income you received during the tax year to receipts that verify charitable contributions you made, these documents will affect how much tax you’ll owe and how much refund you may receive.

 Here’s a summary of some of the important tax preparation documents you will need in order to file your own taxes this year.